lucrieffel/NYC-Streateasy-Analysis/README.md

-Data science New York City rent estimator:
+Data science New York City rent analysis,
 Project overview:

 -Using a dataset provided by streateasy and code academy, created various pivot tables, bar graphs, and scatter plots that highlight important trends in the dataset.